mulfdev/MiniMart-Contracts/README.md

 ### Security Analysis

-The project includes Makefile commands for running popular security analysis tools.
+The project includes commands for running popular security analysis tools.

 *   **Slither (Static Analysis):**
     Run Slither for automated vulnerability detection and code analysis on the `src` contracts.